cheng3100/cheng3100.github.io/README.md

 The origin theme is based on the [Yummy-jekyll](https://github.com/DONGChuan/Yummy-Jekyll) by [DONGChuna](https://dongchuan.github.io).

-[Zhuang Ma](https://github.com/mzlogin) expanded its influence, at the same time, I alse got the first information from him.
+[Zhuang Ma](https://github.com/mzlogin) expanded its influence, at the same time, I also got the first information from him.

 Thanks!